citp/privacy-policy-historical/s/sh/sha/shapeservices.com.md

-> *The following text is extracted and transformed from the shapeservices.com privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205204151id_/http%3A//www.shapeservices.com/en/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shapeservices.com privacy policy that was archived on 2007-04-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070425031709id_/http%3A//www.shapeservices.com/en/privacy) for the most accurate reproduction.*

-#
+# SHAPE Services - Privacy Policy

 Last Updated: 05.06.2006